Plan an amazing trip to Crete

 - Because one feels free here, far from the conventions and pressures of life.

 -Because the countryside is accessible with rights of way.
-Just take care to close the gates and keep the sheep behind you.
+Just take care to close the

 -The cost of living is lower than in the UK.

 -The countryside varies from the seaside to mountains.
-You can climb a mountain or walk through a ravine in the morning and then visit the beach.
+You can climb a mountain or walk

 -Good weather is assured from April to October.